 MEMORANDUM ON THE CONDITIONS FOR TRADE BETWEEN THE FAROE ISLANDS AND THE UNITED KINGDOM

 On 1 January 2021, the bilateral Free Trade Agreement between the United Kingdom and the Faroe Islands entered into force.
-The Agreement provides for the same tariff regime regarding trade between the Faroe Islands and the United Kingdom as has existed prior to the UK’s withdrawal from the European Union under the terms of the bilateral Free Trade Agreement between the Faroe Islands and the European Union.
+The Agreement provides for the same tariff regime regarding trade between the Faroe Islands and the United Kingdom as existed prior to the UK’s withdrawal from the European Union under the terms of the bilateral Free Trade Agreement between the Faroe Islands and the European Union.

 - Status of the Faroe Islands as a non-EU trading partner